abhikjain360/abhikjain360.github.io/_posts/2020-08-01-The 186th Carnival of Mathematics.md

 9<sup>th</sup> marks the birthday of Dennis Ritchie, a famous computer scientist and the creator of many things on which modern computer infrastructure depends upon (including, but not limited to C programming language and the Unix operating system).

 What do you do when you come across a bunch of cubes with missing edges?
 Obviously, you put them in a soap solution and see what sort of soap films form around the loops of the incomplete cube (hint: they try to cover the minimum surface area).
 Kartik Chandra (aka hardmath123) has written the code to simulate this for us so we don't need to.
-You read more about this on his [blog post](http://hardmath123.github.io/minimal-surface.html)
+You can read more about this on his [blog post](http://hardmath123.github.io/minimal-surface.html)

 Often proofs in geometry are accompanied by beautiful (or sometimes not so beautiful) diagrams.
 Some of these diagrams have inspired people to create art based on them.
 Check out this [post on Futility Closet](https://www.futilitycloset.com/2020/09/04/art-and-artifice-2/) to find out more about them.